 New Mexico's Literacy Framework is offered as an example of a Layer 1 core program.
 This framework defines the Layer 1 core program for reading at the elementary and secondary levels (see Table 1 below).
-Layer 1 core mathematics is defined in the glossary of terms.
+Layer 1 core mathematics is defined in the glossary ofterms.

-CONTINUUM OF READING INSTRUCTIO N AND MATERIALS ACROSS GRADES CORE ELEMENTARY SECONDARY What is the Core?
+CONTINUUM OF READING INSTRUCTION AND MATERIALS ACROSS GRADES COR E ELEMENTARY SECONDARY What is the Core?
 In elementary schools, a core program is a basal reading program that can be purchased for use as the foundation for reading instruction.
 Used with: All students Students performing well-below grade level should also be instructed in the core program, but with more intensive supports.
 Keys to Effective Implementation: Should comprehensively address all five Big Ideas of beginning reading instruction.
-Provide explicit and systematic instruction.
-Provide explicit and systematic instruction.
+Provide explicit and systematicinstruction.
 Be sequenced in a way that if it is taught by teachers with fidelity, students will develop the necessary skills to meet reading goals and expectations.
-Teachers need extensive professional development to use a core program effectively and with fidelity.
-Professional development provided by publishers may be sufficient for effective implementation of the program.
+Teachers need extensive professional learning to use a core program effectively and with fidelity.
+Professional learning provided by publishers may be sufficient for effective implementation of the program.
 Following training, monitor student progress, and if insufficient, provide additional, targeted training to instructional staff.
 Benefits: If core programs are supported by evidence and are then used with fidelity, students will have the best opportunity to learn the knowledge and skills they need to meet CCSS in ELA.
-The skills in a quality core program are sequenced carefully within and between grades, so as students move through the grades, the content knowledge addressed builds on previous knowledge.
-A common core program makes planning easier for teachers and provides for effective staff communication about goals and objectives, instruction, and student performance.
-For districts with high mobility, a common core program provides consistency in standards and instruction from school to school.
-What is the Core?
+The skills in a quality core program are sequenced carefully within and between grades, so as students move through the What is the Core?
 Similar to elementary programs, basal reading programs can be used in grades 6-8 as part of the curriculum for reading classes.
 At the secondary level, most teachers do not implement a core reading program.
 Rather, reading instruction is taught across the content areas.
-"Core instruction" at the secondary level refers to the reading instruction all teachers provide in every course.
+"Core instruction" at the secondary level refers to the reading instruction all teachers providein every course.
 Subject-area texts are analogous to core reading programs in earlier grades.
-They may not be designed to directly address reading skill development, but are used to help students learn content, while collaterally addressing reading skills in informational texts.
+They may not be designed to directly address readingskill development, but are used to help students learn content, while collaterally addressing reading skills in informational texts.